Get

 11. That Will Do

 “That will do” instructs your dog to stop what they’re doing right away and come to where you’re standing.
-It is the top command you should teach your dog when they’re in training.
+It is an essential command you should teach your dog when they’re in training.
 Dogs who are in training are apt to veer away from the line and need to be called back.

 The “walk,” “walk up,” or “walk on” commands are used to put your herding dog nearer to the stock instead of moving the dog further away.
 The trick is to avoid scaring the herd when the dog gets closer.
 Your dog will know to move slowly and steadily toward the herd if you give them one of these commands.
-It’s much better to not scare or spook the herd, which can cause panic.
+It’s much better to avoid scaring or spooking the herd, which can cause panic.

 13. Wait or Down or Sit

 The “wait,” “down,” or “sit” command may seem obvious, but it’s also an important command for your dog to know.
-Sometimes the “stand” command doesn’t work for your dog, and these commands can be taught instead.
+Sometimes the “stand” command doesn’t work initially, and these commands can be taught to help control movement.

 border collie dog getting trained